qq919006380/upload3/README.md

 ## Introduction

-一个基于 vue 的 web3 上传组件
+A web3 upload component based on Vue.

 ## Installation